 Using HMMBD, we have an efficient means to establish a new form of carrier-based communications where the carrier is not periodic but is stochastic, with stationary statistics.
-The HMMBD algorithmic methodology, [8], enables practical stochastic carrier wave encoding/decoding with this method.
+The HMMBD algorithmic methodology, [24], enables practical stochastic carrier wave encoding/decoding with this method.

 Stochastic carrier wave signal processing is also encountered at the forefront of a number of efforts in nanotechnology, where it can result from establishing or injecting signal modulations so as to boost device sensitivity.
-The notion of modulations for effectively larger bandwidth and increased sensitivity is also described in [21].
+The notion of modulations for effectively larger bandwidth and increased sensitivity is also described in [22,23].
 Here we choose modulations that specifically evoke a signal type that can be modeled well with a HMMD but not with a HMM.
 This is a generally applicable approach where conventional, periodic, signal analysis methods will often fail.
 Nature at the single-molecule scale may not provide a periodic signal source, or allow for such, but may allow for a signal modulation that is stochastic with stationary statistics, as in the case of the nanopore transduction detector.

 (Stage 3) classification: this stage is typically SVM based.
 SVMs are a robust classification method.
 If there are more classes to discern than two, the SVM can either be applied in a Decision Tree construction with binary-SVM classifiers at each node, or the SVM can internally represent the multiple classes, both are done in proof-of-concept experiments that are described.
 Depending on the noise attributes of the data, one or the other approach may be optimal (or even achievable).
 Both methods are typically explored in tuning, for example, where a variety of kernels and kernel parameters are also chosen, as well as tuning on internal Karush-Kuhn-Tucker (KKT) handling protocols.
 Simulated annealing and genetic algorithms have been found to be useful in doing the tuning in an orderly, efficient, manner.
 If the feature vectors produced correspond to complete data information/profiling in some manner, which is explicitly the case in a probability feature vector representation on a complete set of signal event frequencies (where all the feature 'components' are positive and sum to 1), then kernels can be chosen that conform to evaluating a measure of distance between feature vectors in accordance with that notion of completeness (or internal constraint, such as with the probability vectors).
-Use of divergence kernels with probability feature vector, here the kernels have probability distribution measures (divergences), for example, and the feature vectors are (discrete) probability distributions.
+Use of divergence kernels with probability feature vectors in proof-of-concept experiments have been found to work well with channel blockade analysis and is thought to convey the benefit of having a better pairing of kernel and feature vector, here the kernels have probability distribution measures (divergences), for example, and the feature vectors are (discrete) probability distributions.

 (Stage 4) clustering: this stage is often not performed in the 'real-time' operational signal processing task, as it is more for knowledge discovery, structure identification, etc., although there are notable exceptions, one such being the jack-knife transition detection, via clustering consistency with a causal boundary.
-This stage can involve any standard clustering method, in a number of applications, but the best performing in the channel current analysis setting is often found to be an SVM-based external clustering approach (see [24]), which is doubly convenient when the learning phase ends because the SVM-based clustering solution can then be fixed as the supervised learning set for a SVM-based classifier (that is then used at the operational level).
+This stage can involve any standard clustering method, in a number of applications, but the best performing in the channel current analysis setting is often found to be an SVM-based external clustering approach (see [25]), which is doubly convenient when the learning phase ends because the SVM-based clustering solution can then be fixed as the supervised learning set for a SVM-based classifier (that is then used at the operational level).

-4.2.2 Stochastic Carrier Wave Communications
+4.3 Stochastic Carrier Wave Communications